 Bali can be heaven one minute and hell in the next.
 You live the fantasy, you live the dream, but one day you wake up.
 And that day you wake up, you don’t know where you will wake up, what sort of hell. – Alberto, drug dealer

 He flinched as the cops grabbed his arms and shoved him into a room, pushing him to sit down on the edge of a bed.
-A door slammed shut, then boom, it was on, fists raining brutal blows into his stomach, ribs and back, a hand slapping his face, as someone else used a plank of wood to slam into his head.
+A door slammed shut.
+Then, boom, it was on; fists raining brutal blows into his stomach, ribs and back, a hand slapping his face, as someone else using a plank of wood to slam into his head.
 He was helpless, the handcuffs preventing him from even lifting his arms to shield his face.
-Against every human instinct, he had to just surrender his body to the blows.
+Against every human instinct, he had to just surrender to the blows.
 Even gritting his teeth, he could not stop crying out in pain.

 After an hour or so, the cops slammed the door behind them, leaving Alberto slumped on the bed, hurting badly and trembling.
 He knew that was only round one; that they would be back to hurt him again, until they broke him down into helping them set someone else up.
 Right now Andre, who owned the pills, and Rafael, whose name the cops had already tossed out, were blissfully unaware of his predicament, oblivious to how close they might be to falling into the same dark hole if their friend broke.
 As he sat there, trying to slow his ragged breathing and pounding heart, he was praying that he had the grit to take whatever was coming without capitulating.

 The worst thing was the hits on the head with a wooden stick.
 They have this big piece of wood, solid, heavy.
-They hit like on the side of the ear, on the top of the head, close to my forehead, on the back of my head.
-One guy hitting and another guy punching on the ribs or slapping the face, together, two guys, at the same time.
+They hit like on the side of the ear, on the top of the head close to my forehead, on the back of my head.
+One guy hitting, and another punching on the ribs or slapping the face, together, two guys, at the same time.
 My hands handcuffed behind my back.
-They hit me for one hour, two hours, then they go out of the room, and lumps come up on my head, and then they come again two hours later, and hit the lumps.
-That’s fucking painful . . . you want to cry; they make you see stars.
+They hit me for one hour, two hours, then they go out of the room, and lumps come up on my head, and then they come again, two hours later, and hit the lumps.
+That’s fucking painful . . . you want to cry.
+They make you see stars.
 That was heavy.
 That’s the real pain, the real pain. – Alberto

-Whenever they left the room, Alberto slumped on the edge of the bed, feeling fainter and sicker, but his mind was trying to figure a way out.
-So far offering cash hadn’t worked because they wanted to create a domino effect – it meant far more cash in the end, as well as a bunch of high-profile arrests.
+Whenever they left the room, Alberto slumped on the edge of the bed, feeling fainter and sicker each time, but his mind was still trying to figure a way out.
+So far, offering cash hadn’t worked because they wanted to create a domino of busts; it meant far more cash in the end, as well as a bunch of high-profile arrests.

-He still thought he was somewhere near Ubud – where people very close by were probably finding inner peace, meditating and doing yoga classes, or relaxing by the infinity pool with a cocktail.
-He thought of the irony of the Balinese image as being peaceful, gentle people, when these same people were sadistically bashing him with relish, trying to break him.
+He still thought he was somewhere near Ubud – where people were probably finding inner peace, meditating and doing yoga classes or relaxing by the infinity pool with a cocktail.
+He thought of the irony of the Balinese image being peaceful, gentle people, when these same people were sadistically bashing him with relish, trying to break him.

 During the beatings, every so often they’d pause and snarl, ‘Come on, use your tongue, give us names.’
 They were pushing him to set up a sting so he could ‘change heads’ and walk free.
-They held his mobile phone under his nose, taunting, ‘You want to make a call?
-Look, here’s your phone,’ then dropped it in his lap.
-They spat names out.
-‘You know the coke guy?
+They’d hold his mobile phone under his nose, and taunt, ‘You want to make a call?
+Look, here’s your phone,’ then drop it in his lap.
+They spat names: ‘You know the coke guy?
 Rafael?’
 Alberto kept shaking his head.
 His phone was full of dealers’ numbers but he knew there was no chance of the cops deciphering the nicknames.

-The cops were randomly texting messages like: ‘Can I score some hash?’
-But no one in the game ever used direct words, only euphemisms, so nobody was stupid enough to reply.
-Alberto kept singing the same tune, ‘I don’t do drugs business,’ aware his denials were perilous, but now sure – to the core of his being – that he would never snitch.
+They randomly texted messages like: ‘Can I score some hash?’
+But nobody in the game ever used direct words, only euphemisms, so no one was stupid enough to reply.
+Alberto kept singing the same tune, ‘I don’t do drugs business,’ aware his denials were perilous, but now sure, to the core of his being, that he would never snitch.